MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-controller-powershell.md

 The Network Controller cluster provides high availability and scalability to the Network Controller application, which you can configure after creating the cluster, and which is  hosted on top of the cluster.

 >[!NOTE]
->You can perform the procedures in the following sections either directly on the VM where you installed Network Controller, or you can use the Remote Server Administration Tools for Windows Server 2016 to perform the procedures from a remote computer that is running either Windows Server 2016 or Windows 10.
+>You can perform the procedures in the following sections either directly on the VM where you installed Network Controller, or you can perform the procedures from a remote computer that is running Windows Admin Center.
 In addition, membership in **Administrators**, or equivalent, is the minimum required to perform this procedure.
 If the computer or VM upon which you installed Network Controller is joined to a domain, your user account must be a member of **Domain Users**.

 You can create a Network Controller cluster by creating a node object and then configuring the cluster.